jinpan/covid-simulations/jekyll/shopping_solo/index.md

 *Before we dive in, you may want to check out the [Intro to SIR/SEIR simulations post](/intro)*.

+> How does the number of shoppers a household sends out affect the spread of Covid-19?

-Let's simulate a tiny community of 108 people split among 54 households (2 people per household).
+To answer this question, let's simulate a tiny community of 108 people split among 54 households (2 people per household).
 Everyone is social distancing, but households must periodically make trips to the store as they run out of supplies.

 Some households (marked `1x`) have a 1x shopper rule that only one person goes shopping, and other households (marked as `2x`), both people will go out to shop and stick together in the store.
 All parameters at this footnote[^shopping_parameters].

-[^shopping_parameters]: Shopping simulation parameters:
+[^shopping_parameters]: Simulation parameters:
     * At 1x speed, each second is divided into 60 ticks.
 At 2x speed, each second into 120 ticks, and so on.
     * The map is a 600 x 400 grid.
     * Within households and stores, people will move at 1 unit per tick, and bounce off of walls.